 Adult Swim Assistance

-Adult swim assistance (i.e., swimming with the athlete) will be permitted for 6 & Under and challenged athletes only.
-Assisted athletes (other than physically challenged) will not be eligible for podium awards (i.e., 1st, 2nd, 3rd place in age group).
-For 6 & Under and challenged athletes, only one swimming adult will be permitted on the pool deck.
+Adult swim assistance (i.e., swimming with the athlete) will be permitted for athletes 3 through 6 and challenged athletes only.
+Only one swimming adult will be permitted on the pool deck.
 No accompanying (i.e., non-swimming) adults will be permitted on the pool deck.

 Parents/Guardians are encouraged to take the athlete’s bike to a qualified shop for inspection and adjustment prior to the Kids Triathlon.
 The bike inspection at the event is only for basic functioning of brakes and steering, and is not a substitute for inspection by a qualified mechanic.

 The openings at the ends of the handle bars must be securely plugged.
 “Bar Ends” (plastic caps) can be purchased at any bike shop.
 This is a safety item in the event of a fall.
-Bikes with unplugged handle bar ends will not be allowed in the triathlon.
+Bikes with unplugged handle bar ends will not be allowed.
 All bikes will be inspected.

 Parents/guardians should assure that the athlete has footwear that is suitable for running the designated distance.
-To avoid tripping, the athlete should be able to properly tie his/her shoes, preferable using double knots, or by using speed laces.
+To avoid tripping, the athlete should be able to properly tie their shoes, preferable using double knots, or by using lock laces.